spolti/aipg/vllms/Google-T5-Small/README.md

     managementState: Managed
 ```

-Install it and wait the installation to finish, next proceed with the DSC as follows:
+Install it and wait for the installation to finish.
+Next, proceed with the DSC:

 The DSC: